sacherjj/CasperLabs/docs/CONTRACTS.md

 Note,
-the contract arguments are positional, and so the `"name"` attribute is currently not used.
+contract arguments are positional, and so the `"name"` attribute is currently not used.
-However, we plan a change to keyword (named) arguments, so this format is future-proof.
+However, we plan to change contract arguments to be keyword (named) arguments.
+The structure of the `Arg` protobuf message and its JSON serialized form is ready for this change.

+In a future release
+Contract API `get_arg` function will change to accept a string with a name of an argument instead of it's index.

 **Accessing arguments in contracts**